Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Conclusions

-We performed the algorithm update described in this work and fielded the system in the 2024-2025 season.
-Beam mapping was successful and data analysis is underway.
+We performed the algorithm update described in this work and fielded the system in the 2024-2025 and 2025-2026 seasons.
 Further work could refine the homing process to include physical or capacitive sensor inputs (limit switches) for the EZStepper driver boards to directly sense when homing is achieved, use more advanced driver boards with current-sensing capability for sensorless homing, or employ methods of auto-calibrating the cable lengths that have shown promise \cite{borgstrom_nims-pl_2009, miermeister_auto-calibration_2012, gosselin_initial_2018}, but add complexity.
+Although reflections that can be traced to the mapper have not been observed, standard practice to avoid all reflections would involve covering exposed surfaces in an absorber material, such as carbon-loaded foam.
+Such surfaces would appear as $\sim$300~K blackbodies rather than the less emissive aluminum of the mirrors.
+Brighter or larger-area sources could increase signal strength, but to our knowledge, the variety of fast, pulsable IR emitter sources is small, and these exact sources have been used in mm- and far-IR domains successfully\cite{hunacek_time_2018, wilson_toltec_2020}.
+Future optical component designs could incorporate additional mechanical references in the form of pin holes and fastener clearances for repeatable and secure mating, and design in keep-out zones around the edges of optics to better accommodate in-situ beam mapping equipment.
 Stereolithography files are available for the FDM components, and the optical simulation, control software, and OpenCV measurement code are available with permissive open source licenses to promote reuse.
 Looking beyond the TIME experiment, the mapper we describe here can easily be reused in any lab environment for mapping beams exiting the cryostat windows of other experiments by clamping it to a simple open frame of a known size.